-The Iglobabuy is an 1100lb capacity hydraulic powered transmission jack meant for use on automatic and manual powered vehicles.
-It is made of heavy duty steel, fitted with adjustable saddles to accommodate different sizes of transmissions.
+The Iglobabuy is a 1100lb capacity hydraulic-powered transmission jack meant for use on automatic and manual powered vehicles.
+It is made of heavy-duty steel, fitted with adjustable saddles to accommodate different sizes of transmissions.
 The jack’s dimensions are 31 by 26 by 38 inches, with a weight of 78 lbs.
-It sits on a four leg base, whose arms extend out from a central shaft and have steel swivel wheels attached to them.
-It is fitted with a hand held steering handle and a foot-operated pedal to complete a two-stage raise and lower system.
+It sits on a four-leg base, whose arms extend out from a central shaft and have steel swivel wheels attached to them.
+It is fitted with a handheld steering handle and a foot-operated pedal to complete a two-stage raise and lower system.

 There are two 26” safety chains attached to the saddle.
-The Iglobalbuy begins its lift at 34 inches, and goes all the way up to 70 inches.
-The telescope feature allows the user to check all areas with ease during the hoist or lower.
-It retails for $149 on Amazon, and comes with a two-year warranty.
+The Iglobalbuy begins its lift at 34 inches and goes all the way up to 70 inches.
+The telescoping feature allows the user to check all areas with ease during the hoist or lower.

 The Sunex Telescopic is a 1000 lb capacity jack made from stainless steel.
 It comprises a hydraulic shaft with an adjustable panel at the top and a four-armed base.
 The base has each arm fitted with a 360 degree swivel steel wheel for easier rolling of the jack.